 Treatment and prognosis

-The larger the size of the abruption, the greater the fetal morbidity.
+If an abruption is detected, then larger the size of the abruption, the greater the fetal morbidity.
 The presence of associated concurrent fetal bradycardia carries a poorer prognosis.
 Management for small abruptions is usually conservative - serial sonographic examinations with measurement of the retroplacental clot volume, antepartum heart rate and maternal symptoms has been suggested.

 The recurrence rate of abruptio placentae is thought to vary between 6-17%.